BerkeleyLibrary/framework/README.md

 - Push your commit, which Jenkins will rollout to production.

 Jenkins checks that https://altmedia.lib.berkeley.edu returns a non-4xx/5xx error code after the deploy.
 If the deploy fails, the job will also fail.

+---

+> **Deploy Tasks:** There's an "updater" service that runs once on each deploy.
+This is a mirror of the Rails service, but instead of running the server it just executes `assets:precompile` and then exits.
+Other tasks that need to be executed after a deploy can be added here.

+---